-- Authority defines whose name is said first.
+- Typically, authority or seniority define whose name is said first.
 Say the name of the most important person first and then the name of the person being introduced.
-"Ms. Client, I'd like you to meet Mr. Colleague" or "Mr. Boss, I'd like you to meet my husband, John." - Introduce people in the following order: younger to older, non-official to official, junior executive to senior executive, colleague to customer. - Keep the introduction basic. - Remember names for future reference. - Provide some information about the people you are introducing to clarify your relationship with that person. - Always carry business cards. - Keep written notes on people in order to follow up, both personally and professionally.
+"Ms. Client, I'd like you to meet Mr. Colleague" or "Mr. Boss, I'd like you to meet my husband, John." - Keep the introduction basic. - Remember names for future reference. - Provide some information about the people you are introducing to clarify your relationship with that person. - Always carry business cards. - Keep written notes on people in order to follow up, both personally and professionally.